mmbmf1/mmbmf1/posts/database-initialization-scripts.md

 ## The Problem

-Manual script execution is error-prone and doesn't scale.
+Manual script execution can be error-prone and doesn't scale well across team members.

 ```bash
 docker-compose up -d